Yasser-Belatreche/react-typescript-project-setup/README.md

 # Getting Started with This React Setup Template

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and edited by me, I add different libraries that I use in every React project, like `Typescript`, `scss modules`, `storybook` and `tailwindcss`.
-And I structure the files.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and edited by [me](https://www.linkedin.com/in/yasser-belatreche-6b450620a/), I add different libraries that I use in every React project, like `Typescript`, `scss modules`, `storybook`, `styled-components` and `tailwindcss`.
+And I structure the files.\
 You can clone it and start coding immediatly.

 ## Available Scripts